 The webfonts are injected and ready to use.

-The plugin does its job seamlessly whether you are working on local development server or building to production.
+The plugin works seamlessly whether you are running a local development server or building for production.

 h1 {